NBKRedSpy/QM_LockItemTransfer/SteamReadMe.txt

 Allows the user to mark items so they are not automatically transferred on the corpse recycle or take all commands.

+The user can either use the context menu's "Lock" and "Unlock" button, or use the hotkeys.
-When on mission, press F9 when hovering over an item to add or remove it to the blacklist.
+To use the hotkeys, press F9 when hovering over an item to add or remove it to the blacklist.
 Press F11 to clear out the blacklist.

 The keys are configurable.

+The command can also be added to the Context Menu Hotkeys mod.
+See the Context Menus Hotkey Mod section below.

-The game's normal Ctrl + Click and drag and drop not affected.
+The game's normal drag and drop not affected and and therefore always move the item.

 [h1]Polish[/h1]

 There are a couple of items to be addressed in the next update:
 [list]
+[*]
-[*]The "modified" icon (M) is used to indicate if something is blacklisted or not.
+The "modified" icon (M) is used to indicate if something is blacklisted or not.
 This visually conflicts with anything that is found that is actually modified.
 I don't know if it's even possible to find a modified item in the field.
 This is just a placeholder.
+[*]
-[*]Sometimes the M icon isn't refreshed when marking items and then moving them.
+Sometimes the M icon isn't refreshed when marking items and then moving them.
 The functionality works, but the UI is not updated.
 Closing the inventory and opening it back up will display the correct marks.
 [/list]

 [h1]Configuration[/h1]